 Skipping manual order processing is a great time saver and a great way to minimize risk of miscommunication.
 If your clients would have a possibility of placing orders directly in your sales portal, which is ideally integrated with your ERP, they would always have direct insight into accurate inventory levels and customer-specific information.

-But hey, if you want to talk numbers, according to Frost & Sullivan, the B2B online retail market is expected to reach double the size of the B2C market, a
+But hey, if you want to talk numbers, according to Frost & Sullivan, the B2B online retail market was expected to reach double the size of the B2C market this year.

 4. Right now